Terms & Conditions

-- 11. All work should be clearly labelled with entrant’s full name, contact details including email address and telephone number.
-The Company is not responsible for contacting or forwarding prizes to entrants who provide unclear or incomplete information or for entries lost, misdirected, delayed or destroyed.
+- 11. All PDFs should be clearly labelled with entrant’s name, as it appears on the registration form.
+The Company is not responsible for contacting or forwarding prizes to entrants who provide unclear or incomplete information.

 - 12. All entrants must complete and submit the registration form found on the competition’s website at: https://www.hachettechildrens.co.uk/imprint/hcgdivision/page/the-carmelite-prize-2020/how-to-enter/

-- 13. The entrants with the top five entries will be contacted directly by email or phone (as specified on the registration form) by 14 April 2020 to invite them to the announcement party to be held at the Company’s offices at Carmelite House, 50 Victoria Embankment, London EC4Y 0DZ on 30 April 2020, where the winner and two runners up will be announced.
-The winner and runners up will also be announced on the competition’s website (https://carmeliteprize.co.uk/) on 1 May 2020.
+- 13. The entrants with the top five entries will be contacted directly by email or phone (as specified on the registration form) by 29th June 2020.
+The winner and runners up will also be announced on the competition’s website (https://carmeliteprize.co.uk/) on 2nd July 2020.
 The winner and runners up may also see their names posted on Hachette Children’s Group’s website and social media accounts and in “The Bookseller” magazine and other trade press.

 - 14. The Company will make available the name of the winner and runners up to any one who requests this information by writing to the Company at the address shown above.

-- 16. The Company reserves the right to alter the prizes or cancel the competition without notice but will try to avoid creating any undue disappointment.
+- 15. The Company reserves the right to alter the prizes or cancel the competition without notice but will try to avoid creating any undue disappointment.
 If a top five entrant, runner up or the winner cannot be contacted, the Company reserves the right to select another entrant in his/her place.
-If the winner or either runner up cannot attend the announcement party on 30 April 2020 for any reason, the Company will ensure that he/she receives his/her prize.